ROHITDH/Detachable-Keys-Piano/README.md

     - Inductors act like a short circuit (f=0, XL=0)

 - Below waveform shows the _Transient Analysis_ of the circuit for variable capacitor value of 120nF.
-- The frequency of the generated waveform is around 440 Hz with amplitude of 36mV for 5 volt input supply.
+- The frequency of the generated waveform is around 440 Hz with amplitude of around 200mV for 5 volt input supply by using nmos pair (sky130pdk) and around 36mv by using bc547bp transistors pair in place of nmos

      - #### Construction and Simulation using **Esim and Sky130 pdk**
             - Construction of this key package is done using Esim and Sky130 pdk is used for it's components.